bootstrap-ruby/bootstrap_form/CONTRIBUTING.md

 For the project.
 Optionally, create a branch you want to work on

-### 3. Get it running locally
+### 3. Test it locally

+- The first time after you've cloned the repository:
   - Install the required dependencies with `bundle install`
+  - Create the database with `rake -f demo/Rakefile db:schema:load`
 - Run tests via: `bundle exec rake`

 ### 4. Hack away